- READER REVIEWS

 5pm-8pm; $5 draft beer and sangria, $6 house wine and well drinks

 C, E at Spring St.; 1 at Canal St.

 American Express, Discover, MasterCard, Visa

-DJs play Cuban music on Wednesday and Spanish rock and pop Friday and Saturday.
+D.J.s play bachata music on Tuesday and Spanish rock and pop Friday and Saturday.

 Picnics with a view, roller-skating nostalgia, and a party for gay headbangers.